labermt/CST136SRS00/README.md

 Create an assert statement to ensure the probability of a Goat vs a Car is 1.0.

 Provide command line help in the event the command line is incomplete.
 Be concise and helpful.

+		Making a deal algorithm

+		- set vector to size of #doors with
+		- first element 1, rest 0 (1 = car, 0 = goat)
+		- randomly choose any door (selectDoor)
+		- remove a random door thats not selectDoor or 1st element from the vector for disclose # of times
+		- now the 1st element is the car, and there are (#doors - #disclose) "0" elements after it
+		- if stay, return value of selectDoor element
+		- if switch, randomly pick another door (not selectDoor) and return value vector for doors
+# of doors == 3
+#disclose == 1
+choice == stay switch
+instances = 1

+member function
+constructor
+runGame